Algebraic approach to a two-qubit quantum thermal machine: Two qubits Otto cycle

 \section{Two qubits Otto cycle}

-Now that we have described the working substance, let us investigate its behavior when submitted to the same Otto cycle described in \cite{Campisi1}.
+Now that we have described the working substance, let us investigate its behavior when operated in the same Otto cycle described in Ref. \cite{Campisi1}.
 The protocol is composed by a sequence of operations (strokes) interpolating four points of the cycle as follows: